thao-1/hand-gesture-subway-surfers/README.md

 ## Usage

-1. Make sure Subway Surfers is running and in focus
+1. Make sure Temple Run is running and in focus
 2. Run the controller:
 ```bash
 python hand_gesture_controller.py